louveshh/qodeca-slider/README.md

-# Getting Started with Create React App
+# Slider for qodeca, based on other sliders from the internet, and my custom changes
-Project need a clean up, reorganize files structure (for example blackbars component should be in Sandbox -> to be done in future)
+Project need a clean up, reorganize files structure etc. <br />
+(for example blackbars component should be in Sandbox -> to be done in future)
 ## Available Scripts
 To run npm run start
 ## Available Settings <br />
-To change settings <br />
-# In file App.tsx <br />
+### In file App.tsx <br />
 <Carousel <br />
   ref={carousel} <br />
   width={width} <br />